-If equipped, the buttons are on the center console.
+If available, the buttons are below the climate control system.
 To operate, the engine must be running.

 Press # or # to heat the driver or passenger seat.
 The indicator light on the control turns on when this feature is on.
 Press the control again to turn this feature off.